CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "debug": false,     //Trait is for debug purposes (default: false) "player_display": true, //Trait is displayed in the `@` player display menu "category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation
-// prereqs and prereqs2 specify prerequisits of the current mutation
+// prereqs and prereqs2 specify prerequisites of the current mutation
 // Both are optional, but if prereqs2 is specified prereqs must also be specified
 // The example below means: ( "SLOWREADER" OR "ILLITERATE") AND ("CEPH_EYES" OR "LIZ_EYE")
 "prereqs": [ "SLOWREADER", "ILLITERATE"],